 Regulatory bodies then classify emulsifiers into three safety tiers:

 - Unrestricted use (GRAS): Emulsifiers with established ADI values and FDA GRAS designation — confirmed safe for unlimited use in food.
-Tween 60 falls in this category.
+Polysorbate 60 falls in this category.

 - Restricted use: Emulsifiers permitted only within specified ADI and usage limits for particular food categories.